JacquelynGarcia/JacquelynGarcia/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I am a junior Data Science major at University of California, San Diego with a passion for data engineering.

 - 🔭 I’m currently working on using neural networks to make stock price predictions.
 - 🌱 I’m currently learning how to set up my own postgreSQL database.